-Healthy garden plants are a result of good quality soil, plant food, sunlight, water and of course sufficient nutrients for their health.
+Healthy garden plants are a result of good quality soil, plant food, sunlight, water, and of course, essential nutrients for their health.

 … and so on.

 However, there are also good organic items and supplements to consider – fish emulsion fertilizer is a good example.

 Fish emulsion is a liquid organic fertilizer made from whole fish and fishing industry byproducts.

 It has an NPK ratio of 5:1:1 and provides a quick boost of nitrogen.
 It is used as a liquid foliar fertilizer in the organic garden.
 It also provides the necessary trace minerals, vitamins, proteins, and amino acids your plant needs.